Are EV electricity plans worth it?

 EVs significantly increase your power needs

 A typical EV that travels 15,000km a year requires around 3,000kWh of electricity.
 That can add 50-70% more energy to an average household’s power use.
-While a fast charger is essential for a long road trip, at 40-80 cents/kWh, you are paying a premium for a quick top-up.
+While a fast charger is essential for a long road trip, at 40-80 cents/kWh, you are paying a big premium for a quick top-up.

 What makes EV electricity plans different?

-EV electricity plans offer EV owners access to super off-peak rates for home charging.
-For example, on some EV plans, this can be as low as 8 cents/kWh for overnight charging, while new “free power” plans provide a small window of free home EV charging.
-You can see the appeal of low-cost charging and why owners will want to charge at home as much as possible.
+Typically, EV plans require proof that you own an electric vehicle to be eligible, enabling you to access to exclusive super off-peak rates for home charging.
+For example, on some EV plans, this can be as low as 5 cents/kWh for overnight charging, while “free power” plans provide a small window of free home EV charging during the middle of the day.
+You can see the appeal of low-cost charging and why EV households will want to charge at home as much as possible.

 But what about the rest of the rates?
 Like solar plans, EV plans’ usage and supply rates tend to be higher, to recoup (what are often) loss-making super off-peak rates for the retailer.
 To make it worthwhile, you’ll want to charge enough at home so the savings from the super low-cost home charging outweigh the higher general rates.
 This tipping point happens quite quickly.